fabriziosalmi/proxmox-lxc-autoscale/README.md

 - **Gotify Notifications**: Send real-time notifications of significant events (e.g., resource adjustments, rollbacks) via Gotify.
 - **Granular Control of Resource Allocation**: Customize thresholds and increments for specific containers or groups of containers.
 - **Detailed Logging**: Logs all actions, making it easy to monitor and debug the resource management process.

+> [!WARNING]
+> Storage stuff is still not fully tested.
+Make a backup of your important data before to use this software.

 ## Installation